booleanbites/houzi-doc/_docs/houzi-builder/10_export-configurations.md

 ---
-title: Export Configurations
+title: Export Configuration
-category: Houzi Configuration Builder
+category: Houzi Builder
+permalink: houzi-builder/export_configuration
-order: 10
+order: 410
 ---

 > **Important**: You are required to install the Houzi Rest Api Plugin on your Houzez wordpress.
 To install the Plug-in, click on [Houzi Rest Api Plugin Link](https://github.com/booleanbites/houzi-rest-api).